EdouardCourty/ipfs-php/README.md

 [![PHP CI](https://github.com/EdouardCourty/ipfs-php/actions/workflows/php_ci.yml/badge.svg)](https://github.com/EdouardCourty/ipfs-php/actions/workflows/php_ci.yml)

 IPFS-PHP provides a simple way to interact with an IPFS Node using PHP.
+The changelog for this project can be found [here](./CHANGELOG.md).

 ## Installation